To The Girl Who Is Losing Her Bestfriend

 It’s perfectly okay to grow up and grow apart.
 It’s a normal part of life and you shouldn’t be made to feel bad for doing so (and your bestie shouldn’t either).
 If you have a friend who is understanding of this, this is nothing but a bump in the road; something to make your already strong friendship stronger.
 If someone is not understanding of this, then maybe it’s time to make a few revisions.

-If you find yourself afraid to lose your friend based on how history you have, it’s important to know why you are holding onto friendship.
+If you find yourself afraid to lose your friend based on how much history you have, it’s important to know why you are holding onto friendship.
 Is it because you’re comfortable or do they actually contribute to your well-being?
 Much like relationships, find a friend that you can grow with.
 You don’t want to keep a friend that’s toxic.
 If your friend is always intentionally making you feel bad about yourself, they’re not worth having around.
 Period.
 No matter how long you’ve been friends.

 I’ve learned that good friendships require a certain level of communication.
 If you’re feeling disconnected and lonely, let them know.
 Maybe the both of you can work towards making each other feel valuable.
 If you decide that it’s worth trying to mend, you have to actively work towards it.